 The key dates of the AQUATIS project.

-AQUATIS Aquarium-Vivarium Lausanne will open its doors to the general public the October 21st 2017.October 21st 2017
+AQUATIS Aquarium-Vivarium Lausanne opened its doors to the general public the October 21st 2017.October 21st 2017

 Birth of “Leopoldi” stingrays